nvda-es/devguides_translation/original_docs/spladdoninternals.md

 	6. For add-on 5.x and earlier, there is only one broadcast profile to worry about, and this profile is saved at this point.
 	7. These steps are part of splconfig.SPLConfig.save method in add-on 8.0 and later.
 3. In 17.12 and later, NVDA notifies registered handlers for app terminate action.
 As noted above, this will cause add-on dialogs to close without saving settings.
-4. NVDA then attempts to remove SPL Studio Settings entry from NVDA's preferences menu, then various maps used by Studio add-on (such as Cart Explorer map) are cleared.
+4. NVDA then attempts to remove StationPlaylist Add-on Settings entry from NVDA's preferences menu, then various maps used by Studio app module (such as Cart Explorer map) are cleared.
 5. As the app module is laid to rest, the window handle value for Studio window is cleared.
 This is a must, as the handle will be different next time Studio runs.
 At this point, NVDA removes splstudio (Studio app module) from list of app modules in use.

 ### Add-on updates: updating to latest and greatest version